What to know about Monday's blue supermoon

 On Monday night, serious moon viewers may notice something different about the moon — if you look hard enough.

-The full moon will be a blue supermoon, a celestial occurrence that combines two events: a supermoon, which is when the moon is closest to the Earth; and a blue moon, the third of fourth full moons in a single season.
+The full moon will be a blue supermoon, a celestial occurrence that combines two events: a supermoon, which is when the moon is closest to the Earth, and a blue moon, the third of four full moons in a single season.

 The cosmic event usually happens about once every 10 years, but there was a super blue moon last August as well.
 NASA determined that the moon had met the criteria for this seemingly rare event two years in a row.